tofis102/deliverable/README.md

 cd deliverable
 ```

-**Step 2: Setup the Local Environment to Render the Notebook**
+### Step 2: Setup the Local Environment to Render the Notebook

-To be able to run the core document `Notebook.qmd` of this deliverable yo have to execute the following code.
-Create a virtual environment, e.g. named .venv_notebook, and activate it, so as to install necessary packages in a clean environment, guaranteeing no clashing dependencies.
+To be able to run the core document `Notebook.qmd` of this deliverable you have to execute the following code.
+This code creates a virtual environment, e.g. named .venv_notebook, to install necessary packages in a clean environment, avoiding clashing dependencies, and activates the enviornment.
 In your command-line terminal run:

+**Option A: Python Virtual Environment (PowerShell)**
 ```powershell
 python -m venv .venv_notebook .\.venv_notebook\Scripts\activate
 pip install -r requirements_notebook.txt
 ```

-__Alternatively__, you can use Anaconda Prompt or equivalent supporting terminals to create and activate the local environment
+**Option B: Conda Environment (Anaconda Prompt/PowerShell)**

+If you have not installed [miniconda](https://docs.anaconda.com/miniconda/miniconda-install/) yet, you have to download it first.
 ```powershell
 conda env create -f environment_notebook.yml conda activate .venv_notebook